webiny/webiny-js/packages-utils/webiny-validation/README.md

 #### Returning instead of throwing

-In some cases, returning an error might be more preferable than throwing, which requires `try` / `catch` statements.
-The following example shows how to just return an error, instead of throwing it:
+The following example shows how to return an Error object instead of throwing it:

     import { validation } from 'webiny-validation';
     const error = await validation.validate("", "required", { throw: false });